Skip to Content

 How to Mosaic Tile a Mirror DIY, from Not Super Just Mom

 The actual final step in this process is sealing the grout.
 That will protect the grout from cracks and water damage.
-I’m giving the grout a few days to cure before applying the sealant, but I don’t know that several days are necessary.
+I gave the grout a few days to cure before applying the sealant, but I don’t know that several days are necessary.

-This weekend, I’m tackling painting the ugly countertop and cabinet in that bathroom.
-By the time this renovation is done, the employees at my local Home Depot store will know me by name.
-And probably run away from Joshua who threw a tantrum in the paint department while I was busy looking through the 50 (or more) shades of gray in their paint line.
+After adding mosaic tile to the mirror, I tackled painting the ugly countertop and cabinet in that bathroom.
+By the time this renovation was done, the employees at my local Home Depot store probably knew me by name.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.